-Logging in SuiteCRM is achieved by accessing the log global.
-Accessing an instance of the logger is as simple as
+Logging in SuiteCRM is achieved by accessing the log singleton.
+Accessing an instance of the logger is as simple as:

 This can then be used to log a message.
 Each log level is available as a method.
 For example: